dfinity/motoko/design/guide.md

 but used to separate adjacent keywords, identifiers and operators.

-In the definiton of some lexemes, we use the symbol `␣` to denote a single whitespace character.
+In the definition of some lexemes, we use the symbol `␣` to denote a single whitespace character.

 ## Comments

 Single line comments are all characters following `//` until the end of the same line.

 Single or multi-line comments are any sequence of characters delimited by `/*` and  `*/`.

 Comments delimited by `/*` and `*/` may be nested, provided the nesting is well-bracketed.